• ECTS

 Description

-The aim of this teaching unit is to provide students with the latest knowledge in cognitive neuroscience, so that they can make better use of their brain resources to learn, reflect, be critical of information and themselves, and solve problems more efficiently.
-The aim is to explain certain brain mechanisms involved in learning, so that students can take a closer look at the way they work, and help them choose more effective cognitive strategies from among those on offer.
-The UE also offers students ways to become better scientists, by avoiding cognitive biases in favor of a rigorous, innovative and creative scientific approach.
-Workshops and lectures will be offered in this respect in the TD.
-Portraits of great and inspiring scientists will also illustrate how science moves forward.
+The aim of this teaching unit is to provide students with the latest knowledge in cognitive neuroscience so that they can make better use of their brainpower to learn more effectively, think critically, be critical of information and themselves, and solve problems more efficiently.
+The aim is to shed light on certain brain mechanisms involved in learning in order to encourage students to reflect on their own working methods and help them choose the most effective cognitive strategies from among those proposed.
+The EU also offers students ways to become better scientists by avoiding cognitive biases in favor of a rigorous, innovative, and creative scientific approach.
+Workshops and presentations will be offered in this regard in tutorials.
+Portraits of inspiring great scientists will also illustrate how science advances.

-Finally, as we are aware that multiplying sensory input channels stabilizes the memory trace, we offer part of our teaching in the form of forum theater for those who wish to do so.
-This lively formula enables students who wish to get involved in the game to be proactive in changing their learner profile, transforming them into actors both on stage and in life.
-For those who are not inclined to put themselves on stage, there is no obligation.
-Simply observing the play of others is a powerful awareness of unconscious mechanisms that are not at the service of their learning, and enables them to actively integrate the resources proposed to them.
+Finally, aware that multiplying sensory input channels stabilizes memory retention, we offer part of the course in the form of forum theater for those who wish to participate.
+This lively format allows students who want to get involved in the game to be proactive in changing their learning profile and transforming themselves into actors both on stage and in life.
+For those who are not inclined to perform, there is no obligation; simply observing others perform is a powerful way to become aware of the unconscious mechanisms that are not conducive to their learning and allows them to actively integrate the resources offered to them.

 Read more